Frequently Asked Questions

 4. What is the process for obtaining housing accommodations?

-For any accommodation related to housing please refer to the Accessible On-Campus Housing page.
+For any accommodation related to housing please refer to the Requesting Accessible On-Campus Housing section of the Registering with Disability Services page.

 5. If I have received accommodations at a different college, university, or law school will I automatically receive the same accommodations at the Law Center?